HuseyinCanCelikkol/Cyclomatic-Complexity/README.md

 So if you inspect well, there's a closed places where surrounded by edges and consisted by conditions and loops.
 That's what we searched for.
 We'll sum those places or we'll sum conditions and loops on our code.

-So that code just finds if, while, for,'?', "&&" operators to find complexity of your code.
+So that code just finds if, while, for,'?', "&&", "||", case:, default:  operators to find complexity of your code.

 I add "switch case" condition structure to find now.